Dunkerque LNG Infrastructure

 Occupying a 56 ha site alongside Dunkirk's Western Harbour, the Dunkerque LNG terminal offers:

 - a jetty ready to accommodate vessels from 5.000 m³ to the world's largest Qmax LNG carriers (265.000 m³) and able to unload at a maximum flow rate of 14,000 m3 per hour and 8,800 m3 per hour for reloading ;

 - 3 storage tanks, each capable of storing 200,000 m3 of LNG at -162°C;

 - 10 Open Rack Vaporizers (ORV) or regasifiers to raise the temperature of the LNG and enable it to return to its natural gas state ready to be sent out into the supply network;

-The Dunkerque LNG terminal will have an annual regasification capacity of 13 billion m3 of gas, which is sufficient to meet approximately 20% of annual consumption in France and Belgium, making it the largest terminal of its kind in Continental Europe.
+The Dunkerque LNG terminal will have an annual regasification capacity of 13 billion m3 of gas, which is sufficient to meet approximately 20 % of annual consumption in France and Belgium.
+It is the 2nd largest terminal in continental Europe.
 It is also the only terminal to be connected directly to 2 markets – France and Belgium – using 2 separate pipelines.